Accenture/kx.as.code/docs/User-Guide/Initial-Setup.md

     ```

 ## Run launchLocalBuildEnvironment
-Depending on whether you are running on MacOS, Linux or Windows, you will need to execute the following launcher script.
+Depending on whether you are running on MacOSX, Linux or Windows, you will need to execute the following launcher script.
 ```bash
 cd base-vm/build/jenkins
 # For Linux or MacOS